linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

         sudo docker pull caddy/caddy:alpine

 1. Create the following Caddyfile.
-Be sure to replace `example.com` with the name of the domain that you set up in the "Before You Begin" section of this guide, and confirm that the domain points to the IP address of the Linode.
+Be sure to replace `example.com` with the name of the domain that you set up in the [Before You Begin](#before-you-begin) section of this guide, and confirm that the domain points to the IP address of the Linode.
 This domain serves the web interface for bitwarden_rs hosted and secured by Caddy's automatic TLS.

    {{< file "/etc/Caddyfile" caddy >}}
 example.com {